 One of these is pre-cleaning the tubing and connection before cutting or unsweating.

-If you are replacing a coil, use sand cloth or a wire wheel on your drill to pre-clean the suction and liquid line connections before cutting.
-After cleaning with the abrasive, wipe down the area with a cloth to remove any loose particles and then make your cuts.
+If you are replacing a coil, use a sand cloth or wire wheel on your drill to pre-clean the suction and liquid line connections before cutting.
+After cleaning with the abrasive, wipe down the area with a cloth to remove any loose particles, and then make your cuts.

-For something like a compressor it may be easier to get in there with wire brushes or a drill mounted wire wheel to do the pre-cleaning before cutting out or unsweating (I really prefer cutting things out if at all possible)
+For something like a compressor, it may be easier to get in there with wire brushes or a drill-mounted wire wheel to do the pre-cleaning before cutting out or unsweating.
+(I really prefer cutting things out, if at all possible.)

 On new components, the copper may be a thin copper plating over steel.
-You will not want to overclean copper plating or you risk making it thinner or rubbing/burning through the plating.
-Obviously, if you are removing a failed component then this isn't an issue but just make sure not to overclean new parts.
+You will not want to overclean copper plating.
+Otherwise, you risk making it thinner or rubbing/burning through the plating.
+Obviously, if you are removing a failed component, this isn't an issue, but just make sure not to overclean new parts.